 The Big Notes Mindset

-In contrast to small notes, taking big notes should be more familiar to most of us, since it corresponds to the "traditional" way of writing notes.
-Multiple ideas and insights related to a more general topic are usually gathered in one note.
-Nonetheless, big notes differ from small notes not only because of their length but also the fact that structure is created internally: While the knowledge contained in a small note is structured externally by employing higher-order notes, big notes are structured internally by including formatting elements in the note itself: Headings, lists, enumerations, and paragraphs all serve the purpose of creating order in a mess that would otherwise be a brain dump.
+In contrast to small notes, taking big notes should be more familiar to most of us since it corresponds to the "traditional" way of writing notes.
+Multiple ideas and insights related to a more general topic are usually collected in one note.
+Nonetheless, big notes differ from small notes not only because of their length but also the fact that structure is created differently: While the knowledge contained in a small note is structured externally by employing higher-order notes, big notes are structured internally by including formatting elements in the note itself: Headings, lists, enumerations, and paragraphs all serve the purpose of creating order in a mess that would otherwise be a brain dump.
 More advanced structuring needs are met by nesting these formatting elements, like for example subheadings, or lists containing lists.
-Nested lists can be regarded as the hallmark feature of the outline-method.
-(For the most impressive example of nested enumerations I am aware, take a look at Ludwig Wittgenstein's Tractatus Logico-Philosophicus, a 150-page book consisting of nothing more than of lists within lists within even more lists…)
+Nested lists can be seen as the hallmark feature of the outline-method.
+(For the most impressive example of nested enumerations I am aware of, take a look at Ludwig Wittgenstein's Tractatus Logico-Philosophicus, a 150-page book consisting of nothing more than of lists within lists within even more lists.)

 As a researcher, you need more control than a network derived relevance list provides, because you aim to create a cohesive and ultimately linear argument.
 Moreover, once you start analysis, you need instant, painless recall of materials.
 You need not only organization, but fast organization.
 It turns out that hierarchy is the easiest organization system for instant recall, even though hierarchy sacrifices some hyperlinks.
 That’s because a hierarchical classification requires less mental work.

 A strictly hierarchical structure enables you to find a specific piece of information as fast as possible, while a more networked and flat structure requires too much mental overload, so the argument.
 If you search for a particular piece of information, you start by searching for the overarching topic and then navigate to the respective subsection of that note.
-The "maturity" of a knowledge base of big notes hence corresponds to the size and degree of structure of the average note.
+The "maturity" of a knowledge base of big notes hence corresponds to the size and structuredness of its notes.

-At its core, the "big note mindset" is characterized by a top-down approach to note-taking with the goal of organizing pre-existing knowledge.
+Thus, the "big note mindset" is at its core characterized by a top-down approach to note-taking with the goal of organizing pre-existing knowledge.

 Does Size Really Matter?

-The practice of "one thought, one note" can in principle be translated into "one thought, one bullet point", which is probably what many people using outliners like Roam) do – the atomicity of thoughts does not have to result in an atomicity of note size.
+The practice of "one thought, one note" can in principle be translated into "one thought, one bullet point", which is probably what many people using outliners like Roam do.
+In this case, atomic bullet points simply take the place of atomic notes.
 The advantages of hierarchy are also not restricted to big notes, since maps of contents can easily be arranged in a more hierarchical manner if you want to do so.
-And interlinked thinking does not necessarily require small notes, as exemplified by the Wikipedia where enormously long articles co-exist with a dense network of links.
+And finally, interlinked thinking does not necessarily require small notes, as exemplified by Wikipedia where enormously long articles co-exist with a dense network of links.
 Systems like Johnny Decimal are hierarchical, and yet they also work well for people with smaller notes.

-The tools we have at our disposal in modern note-taking apps close the gap between big and small notes even further: One might say that smaller notes allow us to search for them directly, but any recent note-taking app will also allow you to search for headings (or has plugins for that).
-You could argue that one big note allows us to read everything in one go without having to switch notes, but then again, modern note-taking apps include features like embedded notes, so you can easily aggregate several smaller notes into one document.
-And if you want to be able to link specific ideas instead of large overarching concepts, the ability to link to headers and blocks allows you to do so even if you write long notes.
+The tools we have at our disposal in modern note-taking apps close the gap between big and small notes even further: You might argue that smaller notes allow us to search for them directly, but any recent note-taking app will also allow you to search for headings (or has plugins for that).
+You could argue that one big note allows us to read everything in one go without having to switch notes, but then again, modern note-taking apps include features like embedded notes, so you can easily aggregate several smaller notes into one larger document.
+And if you want to be able to link specific ideas instead of large overarching concepts, the ability to link to headers and blocks allows you to easily do so with long notes as well.

 So is the size of notes really of any importance then?
-I would to say yes, whether our notes are big or small still matters, though probably not as much as one might expect at first.
-However, in my view it is less the practices of note-taking, but rather the tools that make a difference: Handling big notes requires a different set of tools as compared to managing small notes.
+I would to say yes.
+Whether our notes are big or small still matters, though probably not as much as one might expect at first.
+However, in my view it is less the practices of note-taking, but rather the tools that make a difference: Handling big notes requires a very different set of tools compared to managing small notes.